About Us / General Information

 Our Law Resource Center inside the Temecula Public Library is open Tuesday - Thursday, 10am - 4pm.

-- Where are the library’s branches and what are their hours?
+- What are the library's hours and locations?

 Branches are located in Riverside, Indio, and Temecula.
 For locations, hours, and contact information, visit Locations & Hours.